amd006/amd006/README.md

-- 👋 Hi, I’m @amd006 and I am a MD/PhD with 15yrs experience in primary care & geriatrics and an investor in Stellar Lumens
+- 👋 Hi, I’m @amd006 and I am a MD/PhD with 15yrs experience in primary care & geriatrics
-- 👀 I’m interested in projects decentralizing the health insurance industry (e.g. health insurance DAO)
-- 🌱 I’m currently learning python
 - 📫 How to reach me: anup443@gmail.com

 <!---